 Each non-employee director is compensated for service on our board through a combination of annual cash retainers and equity awards.
-In order to align the interests of non-employee directors and stockholders, equity awards constitute a substantial majority of total director compensation.
+For purposes of our director compensation program, a non-employee director is a member of the board who is not, and has not been within the previous 180 days, either an employee of the company or any of its subsidiaries or a consultant performing material services to the company or any of its subsidiaries.
+In order to align the interests of non-employee directors and stockholders, equity awards constitute a majority of total director compensation.

 Directors are reimbursed for travel, food, lodging and other expenses directly related to their activities as directors, such as attendance at board or committee meetings.
-Directors are also entitled to the protection provided by their indemnification agreements and the indemnification provisions in our certificate of incorporation and bylaws.
+Directors are also entitled to the protection provided by their indemnification agreements and the indemnification provisions in our certificate of incorporation and bylaws, and they receive coverage under a director and officer insurance policy that we maintain.